Ambulatory Surgical Center Quality Reporting (ASCQR) Program

 - Urology Measure – This outcome measure for ASC settings provides facilities with information to improve the quality of care delivered to patients undergoing urology surgeries at ASCs.

-Data for other measures are reported via an online tool, either directly to CMS through the QualityNet Secure Portal or to the National Healthcare Safety Network.
+Data for other measures are reported via an online tool directly to CMS through the QualityNet Secure Portal.